 Instead of focusing on winners-and-losers, over/under or point total bets are another great game line option to consider when you build NFL parlays.
 In this betting market, the over/under applies to the amount of combined points scored within the game.

-Advanced Super Bowl Parlay Techniques
+Advanced Super Bowl Parlay Techniques 🎓

 If you’re feeling confident in your football knowledge as well as the basic NFL parlay betting strategy outlined above, feel free to take a spin using some of the advanced Super Bowl betting techniques found below.
-These betting strategies are a superb way for experienced bettors to put together the best super bowl parlays.
+These betting strategies are a superb way for experienced bettors to put together the best Super Bowl parlays.

 Teaser Parlays

 In sports betting, a teaser is when you buy or sell a point on a betting market in order to better fit your strategy.
-This can be done on both prop bets as well as game lines, but each online sportsbook will offer their own libraries and opportunities for Super Bowl betting.
+This can be done on both prop bets as well as game lines, but each online sportsbook will offer its own libraries and opportunities for Super Bowl betting.

 Live Betting Parlays